kharf/navecd-website/docs/documentation/features/workload-identity.md

-Declcd deployed on Azure AKS, AWS EKS or GCP GKE can be configured to use Workload Identity to access the corresponding cloud container registries.
+Navecd deployed on Azure AKS, AWS EKS or GCP GKE can be configured to use Workload Identity to access the corresponding cloud container registries.

 ## Azure AKS